Vending Vicious Cycles: The Overhaul of Public Schools' Vending Machines

 NYC Schools Say Goodbye to Snapple

-When their five-year contract with Snapple Beverage Group expired this year, New York City public schools seized the opportunity to make some changes in their vending machine selections.
+When their five-year contract with Snapple Beverage Group expired this year, New York City public schools seized the opportunity to change their vending machine selections.
 Now, vending machines are stocked with flavored water and snacks that contain less than 200 calories, according to a report in The Spectator.
 The new machines are thus far receiving mixed reviews from students, but many appear to prefer the healthier selections.

-Healthier vending machines may be a single step on the road to better health, but it is a step forward, nonetheless.
-If children begin making healthier snacking a habit, perhaps this country will see a reverse in the growing obesity rate after all.
+Healthier vending machines may be a single step on the road to better health, but they are a step forward nonetheless.
+If children begin making healthier snacking a habit, perhaps this country will see a reverse in the growing obesity rate.

 Questions?
 Contact us on Facebook @publicschoolreview.